How to Sew Boxer Style Shorts using a free pattern with a step by step video tutorial

 My favorite thing to sleep in for most of the year is a tank top and boxer shorts.
 Something about the front seams that are typically shifted forward and the easy fit of boxer shorts just makes them soooooo comfy.

 BUT – my old boxer shorts had elastic that was shot.
 So it was time for some new sleepwear.
-So I drafted up a pattern with the same measurements as my favorite pair, leaving off the fly opening (cause why do I need that?)
+I drafted up a pattern with the same measurements as my favorite pair, leaving off the fly opening (cause why do I need that?)

 Want to make your own?
 You’ll need:

 - 1 yard of fabric – this is perfect for quilting cotton

 - About 1 yard of 1″ wide elastic – you’ll need enough to go around where you want the shorts to sit, which will probably be around 1″ below your belly button